michaeljclark/xi/README.md

 ## Nubs

-_Xi_ supports a concept called _nubs_ which are session process activation stubs. _Nubs_ allow a client to create a session peer process with a different lifecycle to its own, hence the name _nub_.
+_Xi_ supports a concept called _nubs_ which are session activation and communication stubs. _Nubs_ allow an agent to create a session peer process with a different lifecycle to its own, hence the name _nub_.
 Nubs allow splitting the app into a command-line agent and session peer containing some cache, with the session peer process automatically started by the command-line tool.
-Subsequent invocations of the tool will connect to a previously created session peer process.
+Subsequent invocations of the tool will connect to a previously created peer.

 ## Nub addresses